A wedge product theorem of compensated compactness theory with critical exponents on Riemannian manifolds: Endpoint elliptic estimates

 {\bf Acknowledgement}.
-The research of SL is supported by NSFC (National Natural Science Foundation of China) Project $\#$12201399, the SJTU-UCL joint seed fund WH610160507/067, and the Shanghai Frontier Research Institute for Modern Analysis.
-I am indebted to Professor Armin Schikorra, from whom I learned a lot about Hodge decomposition and compensated compactness over time, and I thank Professor Gui-Qiang Chen for his unwavering support.
-I also thank New York University-Shanghai for providing excellent working atmosphere during my adjunct professorship and visiting scholarship.
+Siran Li is indebted to Professor Armin Schikorra, from whom I learned a lot about compensated compactness over time.
+I also thank New York University-Shanghai for providing excellent working atmosphere when I undertook an adjunct professorship and visiting scholarship there, during which the major part of this work was completed.

+The research of SL is supported by NSFC Projects 12201399, 12331008, and 12411530065, Young Elite Scientists Sponsorship Program by CAST 2023QNRC001, the National Key Research $\&$ Development Program 2023YFA1010900 and 2024YFA1014900, Shanghai Rising-Star Program 24QA2703600, and the Shanghai Frontier Research Institute for Modern Analysis.
+The research of XS is partially supported by the National Key Research $\&$ Development Programs 2023YFA1010900 and 2024YFA1014900.